 We strive to find different ways to engage with tenants and other customers for example, during the pandemic we utilised virtual viewings of homes for applicants.
+We offered online appointments and held meetings virtually.
 We have a screen at our reception with a rolling presentation to provide our customers with information on our services.